 - Drafting bylaws and resolutions

-Learning how to file taxes as a small business owner can be daunting.
+Learning how to file taxes as a small business owner can prove daunting.
 However, incorporating your business can simplify the process.
-Below, we’ve outlined the respective tax advantages and disadvantages as the main difference between C and S corporation businesses.
+Below, we’ve outlined the respective tax advantages and disadvantages as the main difference between S and C corporations.

-We’re often asked: why would you choose an S Corporation over a C Corporation?
-The answer, it seems, is simple.
-An S Corporation avoids the double-taxation effect that LLCs and C Corporations are subject to.
-Whereas the former is taxed at both the personal and the corporate level, S Corporations are pass-through entities that are only taxed at the personal level.
+Whereas C corporations are taxed at both the personal and the corporate level, S corps are pass-through entities that are only taxed at the personal level.

-Ultimately, the decision to incorporate as an S Corp vs C Corp is a context-specific decision that depends on several key factors.
-While S Corporation status is often desired by small business owners for its pass-through tax advantage, there are several stringent rules set out by the IRS that restrict one’s eligibility to structure their company as an S Corp.
+Ultimately, the decision to incorporate as an S corporation or C corporation is a context-specific decision that depends on several factors.
+While the S corp status is often desired by small business owners for its pass-through tax advantage, there are several stringent rules set out by the IRS that restrict one’s eligibility to structure a company as an S corp.

 The bottom line is that business owners need to consider their long-term interests before they decide to incorporate.
-If you prefer the simplicity of a small, tight-knit business, an S Corp might be your best option.
-However, those who aspire to raise significant outside capital and sell private stock should consider incorporating as a C Corp.
+If you prefer the simplicity of a small, tight-knit business, an S corp might be your best option.
+However, those who aspire to raise significant outside capital and sell company stock should consider incorporating as a C corp.